zbigniewstefaniuk/audio_title_remover/README.md

 - How Many letter you want to delete from titles?
 (Only Integers)
 - How Many songs you want to proced?
 (Only Integers)

-After it you will have 3 seconds of clicking on first file :)
+After it you will have 3 seconds to click on first file :)

 <h1 align="center">Setup</h1>